codebar/tutorials/html/lesson6/tutorial.md

  The purpose of structural semantics is that the elements describe parts of a website.

 ### `<section>`
 A section is usually a blob of content.
 When you are considering using it, try and ask yourself if what you are thinking of defining as section has a natural heading.
-If not, you should propably avoid it.
+If not, you should probably avoid it.
 It is also used for sectioning elements.

 If you just want to use it to style a part of the page, `<div>` would be more appropriate.